CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/execution-viewer.md

 ### View Variables in Variables Viewer

-To view the variables that have been assigned a value, including a NULL value, that are currently in scope, simply select the execution of interest and click on the Variables tab on the [Right Panel][].
+To view the variables that have been assigned a value, including a NULL value, that are currently in [scope][Variable Scopes], simply select the execution of interest and click on the Variables tab on the [Right Panel][].

-Variables that have not been assigned a value or are out of scope will not be displayed.
+Variables that have not been assigned a value or are out of [scope][Variable Scopes] will not be displayed.

 See the [Execution Viewer][Execution Viewer tutorial] tutorial for a step-by-step guide.